-This tutorial will demonstrate how to take a screenshot in Excel and Google Sheets.
+This tutorial demonstrates how to take a screenshot in Excel and Google Sheets.

 Windows has the ability to print your entire screen, or a portion of your screen.
-You can press PRT SC (Print Screen) on your keyboard to copy your entire screen to the clipboard – this would include anything that is shown on your screen at the time including the Taskbar at the bottom of your screen.
+You can press PRT SC (Print Screen) on your keyboard to copy your entire screen to the clipboard – this would include anything that is shown on your screen at the time including the taskbar at the bottom of the screen.

 To only grab a screenshot of the Active Window you can press ALT + PRT SC on the keyboard.
-This is useful if you have sized your Excel screen so that it does not take up your entire screen.
-Only the active window is copied as a screenshot onto the clipboard.
+This is useful if you have sized your window so that it does not take up your entire screen.
+ALT + PRT SC copies only the active window as a screenshot to the clipboard.

 Copy as a Picture